napoleon's battles at divisional and one-half scales

 NBd

-situation would be similar to a NB battle fought between two non-napoleonic
+situation would be similar to a NB battle fought between two

-C-i-C (See, for example, the
+commanded by the C-i-C (See, for example, the

 Salamanca O.O.B).